ryan-p-randall/ryan-p-randall.github.io/_posts/2018-06-19-my-ala-annual-2018-schedule.md

 ---
-layout: post
 title: "ALA Annual 2018: My Schedule, Our Notes"
-modified:
+last_modified_at:
+date: 2018-06-19T11:34:53-07:00
+excerpt: Where I intend to be for ALAAC2018 and how I think we can make group notes.
 categories:
-excerpt: Where I intend to be for ALAAC2018 and how I think we can make group notes.
-tags: [conferences]
+tags:
-image:
-  feature:
-  thumb:
+  - conferences
-published: true
+toc: true
-comments:
-date: 2018-06-19T11:34:53-07:00
 ---

-- Auto generated table of contents
-{:toc}

 ## #ALAAC2018